Material Misrepresentation: What Happens When You Lie on Insurance Application

 Can an insurance company deny a claim based on material misrepresentation?

 Yes.
-If an insurer discovers material misrepresentation during a claim investigation, they have the legal right to deny the claim and potentially rescind the entire policy retroactively.
+If an insurer discovers material misrepresentation during a claim investigation, they have the legal right to deny the claim and potentially rescind the entire policy retroactively — treating it as void from inception.
 This is especially common when the misrepresentation is directly related to the nature of the claim — for example, failing to disclose commercial vehicle use and then filing a claim for an accident that occurred during a delivery.
 The insurer must prove that the misrepresentation was made and that it was material to the risk they agreed to cover.
+Disputing such a decision is possible, but you should consult a licensed insurance attorney in your state.

 What is the difference between innocent and intentional misrepresentation?